 A configuration profile is a tiny file that stores certain settings that override settings on your device.
-Organizational settings and accounts are typically delivered in configuration profiles.
+Organizational settings and accounts are typically delivered in iOS configuration profiles.

 For instance, IT administrators in enterprise environments—but not just them—commonly use configuration profiles to sign and deploy custom software and settings on corporate devices.

-How to delete a configuration profile on iOS
+How to delete iOS configuration profiles

 Step 1: Open Settings on your iOS device.

 Step 2: Go to the section General → Profiles & Device Management, or Settings → General → Profiles.

 Step 3: Tap on a configuration profile you would like to remove from your iOS device.

 I was a beta tester for an app which came with a Crashlytics configuration profile.
 Having recently deleted that app, I’m about to remove its configuration profile.

 Step 4: Tap Delete Profile at the bottom of the configuration profile screen.